-The amount of time required for completion of each isolation valve closure, from time of activation signal, (referred to as valve closing time) shall be considered in the design and operation of a DB&B. The isolation valve closing times shall meet applicable standards, such as EN 746 [2].
+The amount of time required for completion of each isolation valve closure, from time of activation signal, (referred to as valve closing time) shall be considered in the design and operation of a DB&B. The isolation valve closing times shall meet applicable standards such as EN 746 [2].
 Isolation valve closures should occur quickly (within seconds) to minimize the volume of fuel that enters the reformer after the initial activation signal.
-The use of fast-acting valve actuators may be necessary to achieve an acceptable valve closing times, especially in larger diameter (4 in [100 mm] and greater) fuel lines.
+The use of fast-acting valve actuators can be necessary to achieve acceptable valve closing times, especially in larger diameter (4 in [100 mm] and greater) fuel lines.

-The sequence of isolation valves closing and the bleed valve opening should be configured so the bleed valve is not opened prior to isolation valve closure to prevent excessive venting of fuel and to prevent air ingress into the piping.
+The sequence of isolation valves closing and the bleed valve opening should be configured so the bleed valve is not opened prior to isolation valve closure (and bleed is closed before opening isolation valve) to prevent excessive venting of fuel and to prevent air ingress into the piping.